laomada/hello-word/README.md

 # hello-word
 just another reposotory

-this is me first use github,hhhhh
+this is my first time use github,hhhhh